nyorain/vil/docs/own/done.md

+- [x] with lockfree gui rendering, the overlay input events in api.cpp are racy when QueuePresent is called in another thread.
+	  Not trivial to fix.
+Gui-internal mutex just for that? ugly, deadlock-prone.
+	  Just insert events into queue that is processed at beginning of rendering? probably best.
+Actually, most (all?) events don't need queue.
+	  Just update a copy of (mutex-synced) state that is applied at beginning of render.
+	  {nope, just used a full-blown queue to match imgui's new queue}
 - [x] unref handles in ResourceGui destructor
 - [x] UpdateBuffer source not correctly viewable in command viewer Debug e.g. with iro preFrame cb